kctong529/sisukas/README.md

 ### Data Management & Updates

 - [ ] Use AWS CloudFront to cache `courses.json` and serve it from edge locations. https://github.com/kctong529/sisukas/issues/9
+- [ ] Write a workflow to fetch the course API, compare against the latest cached data, generate a diff report, and automatically commit updates.
-- [ ] Evaluate the balanece between performance and caching of fetching real-time course information.
+- [ ] Evaluate the balance between performance and caching of fetching real-time course information.
 - [ ] Support importing courses from a long string or loosely formatted copied text.
 - [ ] Enable exporting filtered results with customizable fields in JSON, CSV, and Excel formats.

+### Newsletter & Announcements

+- [x] Implement a GitHub Action to send newsletter updates automatically when a new issue is published.
+- [ ] Build management workflow to support drafting, previewing, and scheduling issues.
+- [ ] Add basic email subscription management system (unsubscribe, preferences, email validation).
+- [ ] Build a proper newsletter archive viewer for past issues, and ensure old issues are cleaned up and consistent in Markdown + HTML formats.

 ### Development & Maintenance
 - [ ] Refactor the project and file structure for better maintainability. https://github.com/kctong529/sisukas/issues/3